eisental/RedstoneChips/circuitdocs/Random.md

 ---

 When one of the input pins becomes high its corresponding output pin is randomly set (50% chance) to either high or low.
 The chip can have any number of matching inputs and outputs.
-It's also possible to use 1 input pin to trigger any number of outputs.
+It's also possible to use 1 input pin to trigger any number of outputs simultaneously.

 [source code](https://github.com/eisental/BasicCircuits/blob/master/src/main/java/org/tal/basiccircuits/random.java)